AdobeDocs/experience-platform.en/help/edge/fundamentals/configuring-the-sdk.md

 ### `edgeBasePath` {#edge-base-path}

-Path after the edgeDomain used to commuincate and interact with Adobe services.
+Path after the edgeDomain used to communicate and interact with Adobe services.
 Often this would only change when not using the default production environment.

 | **Type** | **Required** | **Default Value** |
 | -------- | ------------ | ----------------- |